apache/mina-sshd/docs/sftp.md

 ```

-On the server side, version selection restriction is more complex - please remember that the **client** chooses
+On the server side, version selection restriction is more complex - please remember that the according to the
+protocol specification

+>> The server responds with a SSH_FXP_VERSION packet, supplying the lowest (!) of its own and the client's version number

-the version, and all we can do at the server is require a **specific** version via the `SftpSubsystem#SFTP_VERSION`
+Currently at the server we support requiring a **specific** version via the `SftpSubsystem#SFTP_VERSION`
 configuration key.
+The same can be achieved for the CLI SSHD code by specifying `-o sftp-version=N` option.

-For more advanced restrictions one needs to sub-class `SftpSubSystem` and provide a non-default
-`SftpSubsystemFactory` that uses the sub-classed code.
+For more advanced restrictions one needs to sub-class `SftpSubSystem` and provide a non-default `SftpSubsystemFactory` that uses the sub-classed code.

 ### Using `SftpFileSystemProvider` to create an `SftpFileSystem`

 The code automatically registers the `SftpFileSystemProvider` as the handler for `sftp://` URL(s).
 Such URLs are
 interpreted as remote file locations and automatically exposed to the user as [Path](https://docs.oracle.com/javase/8/docs/api/java/nio/file/Path.html)